zendesk/racecar/README.md

 The integration tests run against a Kafka instance that is not automatically started from within `rspec`.
 You can set one up using the provided `docker-compose.yml` by running `docker-compose up`.

+### Running RSpec within Docker

+There can be behavioural inconsistencies between running the specs on your machine, and in the CI pipeline.
+Due to this, there is now a Dockerfile included in the project, which is based on the CircleCI ruby 2.7.2 image.
+This could easily be extended with more Dockerfiles to cover different Ruby versions if desired.
+In order to run the specs via Docker:

+- Uncomment the `tests` service from the docker-compose.yml
+- Bring up the stack with `docker-compose up -d`
+- Execute the entire suite with `docker-compose run --rm tests rspec`
+- Execute a single spec or directory with `docker-compose run --rm tests rspec spec/integration/consumer_spec.rb`

+Please note - your code directory is mounted as a volume, so you can make code changes without needing to rebuild

 ## Contributing